Luis Robert Player Props: White Sox vs. Twins

-The Chicago White Sox, including Luis Robert (.194 on-base percentage in past 10 games, 60 points below season-long percentage), battle starting pitcher Joe Ryan and the Minnesota Twins at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+On Wednesday, Luis Robert (.138 slugging percentage in past 10 games, with no homers) and the Chicago White Sox play the Minnesota Twins, whose starting pitcher will be Louie Varland.
+First pitch is at 7:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Rays.
+In his most recent game he had a one-hit performance (1-for-3) against the Twins.

 Luis Robert Game Info & Props vs. the Twins